altimmons/LangNotes/Python.md

  Note: The first argument to `map()` is a **function object,** which means that you need to pass a function without calling it.
 That is, without using a pair of parentheses.

- This first argument to `map()` is a **transformation function.** In other words, it’s the function that transforms each original item into a new (transformed) item.
+ This first argument to `map()` is a **transformation function.** In other words, it's the function that transforms each original item into a new (transformed) item.
 Even though the Python documentation calls this argument function, *it can be any Python callable.* This includes *built-in functions, classes, methods, lambda functions, and user-defined functions.*

  !!!note Note: In Python 2.x, map() returns a list.
 This behavior changed in Python 3.x.
 Now, map() returns a map object, which is an iterator that yields items on demand.
-That’s why you need to call list() to create the desired list object.
+That's why you need to call list() to create the desired list object.

  Here is an example use of `map()` function to double all the items in a list.